can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

-Having said that I need to mention that this freedom applies to external functions as well and many of the external libraries expose precisely genric functions to control their behaviour.
+Having said that I need to mention that this freedom applies to external functions as well and many of the external libraries expose precisely generic functions to control their behavior.
 The good example is with `plump` library when it was enough just to implement function against the set of types without doing any work at all with types.

-Last bit that I want to praise is auxilary methods.
-This is just incredible because of flexiblity it gives.
+Last bit that I want to praise is auxiliary methods.
+This is just incredible because of flexibility it gives.
 When I just started coding I wanted to have database saved on any operation.
 Post created?
 Save!
 Updated?
 Save!
 Deleted?
 Save!

-Using `:after` modified allowed me to completely decouple the logic and for example main implemntation of `publish-post` new nothing about saving to the database, but meanwhile in the other package it was as easy as
+Using `:after` modified allowed me to completely decouple the logic and for example, the main implementation of `publish-post` knew nothing about saving to the database, but meanwhile, in the other package it was as easy as

 ```common_lisp
 (defmethod publish-post :after ((db <db>) (post-file <post-file>))